No, engine oil does not conduct electricity.

 So how does it work?
 Milk contains proteins, minerals, and other compounds that allow it to conduct electricity.
 When an electric current is applied to milk, the molecules in the milk align themselves in such a way that allows electrons to flow freely through the liquid.

-Cooking Oil Conduct Electricity
+Cooking Oil Conducts Electricity

 Conclusion